What does an engineer look like? They come in every shape, size, race, and color imaginable! There’s no cookie-cutter answer to that question.

 Investigative journalist A.J.S.
-Rayl said the following about the NASA program:
+Rayl once commented on the NASA program:

 If your image of a NASA engineer or scientist is that of a white male in a crisp white shirt with black clip-on tie and pocket protector, think again.
 NASA has evolved and so has it workforce.
 Drawing on the talents of individuals from all nationalities and cultural backgrounds, NASA is looking to acquire the best of what humanity has to offer.

 The bottom line is, there’s no one-size-fits-all look for engineers.
 And this is coming from NASA, the trailblazers of space travel.
 They were once the cream of the crop in certain fields of engineering.
 They’re the same folks who brought us the legendary Apollo missions that took humans from Earth to the Moon!

 If you’re curious about the NASA engineering mindset and want to learn more, check out my NASA engineering mindset lessons.

 Even though I’ve been an engineer for over 15 years, most people are shocked to find out what I do for a living.
 I don’t fit that stereotypical image the media loves to portray.